top of page

 How is craniosacral therapy different from massage therapy?

 Unlike massage, CST uses very light touch and focuses on subtle movements in the craniosacral system rather than deep muscle manipulation.
-While your therapist has a clinical background in occupational therapy, CST sessions are specifically focused on the craniosacral approach and are not a substitute for occupational, physical, or medical therapy.
+While your therapist has a clinical background in occupational therapy, CST is not a substitute for occupational or physical therapy or other medically necessary care.

 7